 Tie a gold ribbon about a third of the way down from the top edge.

 So I’m pretty in love with how these spooky blocks turned out but am moreso obsessed with this crackle paint finish!
-Don’t be surprised if you see more of it in the coming months.
+Check below for some of the other projects we’ve recently made using this DIY crackle paint technique.

 It’s interesting that the Macbeth quote came to mind before I started the project and in the end the crackle effect created a charred wood kind of result (fire burn!).
 So neat.